 In the long run, the code is much more maintainable, better isolated, reusable, etc., etc.

-Let’s try to explain briefly how the scope of a variable works and the reasons for its existence at a low level.
+Let’s try to briefly explain how variable scope works and the reasons for its existence, at a low level.

-In compiled languages like C++, when we create a variable within a block, it is stored on the stack.
-Regardless of whether the “content” of the variable goes to the heap, the variable itself always goes to the stack.
+In compiled languages like C++, when we create a variable inside a block, it is stored on the stack.
+Regardless of whether the variable’s “content” goes to the heap, the variable itself always goes to the stack.

 Then the block performs its actions and its tasks.
-When the block ends, the stack must be left clean and in a neutral state.
-During this process, local variables are removed.
+When the block ends, the stack must be clean and in a neutral state.
+During the process, local variables are removed.

-That is to say, at a low level, the fact that variables are always associated with the block in which they are created *is an imposition due to the way the processor works.
+That is, at a low level, the fact that variables are always attached to the block in which they are created is an imposition due to how the processor works.

-In semi-compiled languages like Java or C# or interpreted languages like Python, it does not have to be like that.
-Here the memory manager or interpreter could decide to keep the variable after the block ends.
+In semi-compiled languages like Java or C# or interpreted ones like Python, it wouldn’t necessarily have to be this way.
+Here, the memory manager or the interpreter could decide to keep the variable after the block ends.

-In fact, we have seen that JavaScript, initially, did not follow this norm… and look how it went for them.
+In fact, we’ve seen that JavaScript, at first, didn’t follow this norm… and that’s how it went for them.

-However, the same rules have been followed because they are intuitive and practical.
-The fact that a variable has local character and ceases to exist when it leaves its scope seems to make sense, doesn’t it?
+However, the same rules have been kept because they are intuitive and practical.
+The fact that a variable is local and ceases to exist when it leaves its scope seems to make sense, doesn’t it?

-This promotes code reuse and reduces the possibility of errors.
-Therefore, the more ‘modern’ programming languages continue to maintain the same rules, although, unlike lower-level languages, they would not strictly be obliged to comply with them.
+This favors code reuse and reduces the possibility of errors.
+Therefore, more ‘modern’ programming languages continue to maintain the same rules, although, unlike lower-level languages, they are not strictly forced to comply.